gsasgustavo/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/conv-nic/cnic-app-troubleshoot.md

 Se os resultados forem inesperados, execute as etapas a seguir.

-1. Definir a versão correta do RoCE usando Set-MlnxDriverCoreSetting
+1. Definir a versão correta do RoCE usando o Set-MlnxDriverCoreSetting
 2. Instale o firmware mais recente do site da Mellanox.

 ## <a name="perfmon-counters"></a>Contadores Perfmon